-- If you can’t provide a sunny spot for your basil seedlings (like a South facing window) or the weather just isn’t cooperating, a grow light or even just a normal light can really help.
+- If you can’t provide a super sunny spot for your basil seedlings (like a South facing window) or the weather just isn’t cooperating, a grow light can really hep.

-- Once your basil plants have grown a few sets of leaves, you can transport them from your starter pots to a larger, normal pot.
+- Once your basil plants have grown a few sets of leaves, you can transport them from your starter pots to (a) larger, normal container(s).

 - Once your basil seedlings start have grown multiple “real” leaves, you can start harvesting.
 Remove the top leaves and use them in any way you want!